DoSomething/chompy/docs/imports/rock-the-vote.md

 - We do **not** override an existing phone number.
 - We save a user's mobile number regardless of whether they opt-in to SMS messaging from DS.

+### Email Subscription

+Email subscriptions are not updated.

-### SMS Status
+### SMS Subscription

-If an existing user **opts-in** to voting-related SMS messaging from DS via RTV form, we update `sms_status` as `active` if current value is either null, `less`, `stop`, or `undeliverable`.
+If an existing user **opts-in** to voting-related SMS messaging from DS:

+- add the `voting` topic to `sms_subscription_topics` if it doesn't exist.

-If an existing user **opts-out** of voting-related SMS messaging from DS via RTV form, we update `sms_status` as `stop` if current value is null or `undeliverable`.
+- update `sms_status` as `active` if current value is either null, `less`, `stop`, or `undeliverable`.

-### SMS Subscription Topics

-If an existing user **opts-in** to voting-related SMS messaging from DS via RTV form, we add the `voting` topic to their `sms_subscription_topics` if it doesn't exist.
+If an existing user **opts-out** of voting-related SMS messaging from DS:

-If an existing user **opts-out** of voting-related SMS messaging from DS via RTV form, we remove the `voting` topic from their `sms_subscription_topics` if it exists.
+- remove the `voting` topic from `sms_subscription_topics` if it exists.

+- update `sms_status` as `stop` if current value is null or `undeliverable`.

 ## New Users

 If the referral column doesn't have a NS ID, we try to find to a user by email, and last by mobile number.
-If a user is still not found, then create a NS account for them with the PII provided from Rock The Vote.
+If a user is still not found, then create a NS account for them with the following info provided from Rock The Vote:

+- First and last name

+- Address, City, Zip

+- Email Subscription

+  - If user opts-in to email messaging from DS, user is subscribed with `community` topic and an Activate Account email is sent.

+- SMS Subscription

+  - If user opts-in to SMS messaging from DS, user is subscribed to the `voting` SMS topic with status `active`.

+  - If user opts-out of SMS messaging from DS, user's `sms_status` will be set to `stop` and `sms_subscription_topics` will be set to empty.

+- Voter Registration Status

 ### Online Drives

 Online drives is one of the tactics we have for getting people to get their friends registered to vote.
 For example, someone would sign up for the campaign and they have their own personal registration page (w/ a RTV form on it w/ the same kind of tracking) that they share with their friends/family.
 The appeal for them is that on their campaign action page, it will show how many people has viewed their personal registration page (v2 feature enhancement might be upping this to show who has registered).

 So, the Alpha sends their page to a Beta and they register.
-The Alpha's referral links look like this: https://vote.dosomething.org/member-drive?userId={userId}&r=user:{userId},campaign:{campaignID},campaignRunID={campaignRunID},source=web,source_details=onlinedrivereferral,referral=true
+The Alpha's referral links look like this: https://vote.dosomething.org/member-drive?userId=58e68d5da0bfad4c3b4cd722&r=user:58e68d5da0bfad4c3b4cd722,source=web,source_details=onlinedrivereferral,referral=true

 We've added `referral=true` to the link so that we can know to not attribute the registration to the NS ID that is present in the URL.
 In this case, this NS ID is the referrer and not the registrant.